 Solution #2: WildWingCo for blue bird houses.

-Feed your citrus once a month with organic citrus food, if your leaves look slightly mottled it could mean a lack of Magnesium/Manganese, make a solution of Epsom Salts and water and water into the plants 3 times a year along with Alfalfa pellets.
+Feed your citrus once a month with organic citrus food, if your leaves look slightly mottled it could mean a lack of Magnesium/Manganese, make a solution of Epsom Salts and water into the plants 3 times a year along with Alfalfa pellets.

 Normally earwigs cause little damage to plants and they eat other insects.
 On the other hand when the population grows expediently they do a great deal of damage.
 The damage expresses itself by holes in the center of a leaf.
 They can invade ripening fruit in trees.
 To find out if you have earwigs roll up some wet newspaper and place on the ground where you see the damage.
 Unroll each morning and if you see them, pour contents into a bucket of soapy water.
 There is an organic product on the market that contains Spinosad that can be used to control heavy infestations.
 One is SLUGGO® PLUS The other product is Captain Jack's bug brew.